-A squeeze is when something is pressed tightly or forced into a small space.
+When something is squeezed, it's been pressed tightly or crushed into a smaller space.

 Definitions